surveycto/conjoint/extras/use-case-details.md

 2. Protein
 3. Veggies

 These categories are what we refer to as **attributes**.
+These are the features or characteristics of a product or service that can vary.
 You can have a number of options for each attribute.
 For example, you can have different types of **Bread**:

 1. Bagel
 2. Hero